PluralFusion/PolicyComposer/README.md

 The markdown documents are formatted to be updated based on changes to the \`conf/config.yaml\` file.

 - **Templating:** For a detailed guide on using Jinja2 logic (if, for, etc.), see [docs/templating_guide.md](docs/templating_guide.md).
-- **Config Validation:** This project includes a powerful validation script to check your `config.yaml` for correctness, consistency, and completeness before you commit your changes.
+- **Config Validation:** This project includes a validation script to check your `config.yaml` for correctness, consistency, and completeness before you commit your changes.
 It can catch typos in variable names used in your templates, structural errors in your vendor list, and other common issues.
-See docs/CONFIG_VALIDATION.md for full details.
+See the [Config Validation Doc](docs/CONFIG_VALIDATION.md) for full details.

 ## Attribution & License
 ### AI-Assisted Development